GoldenZephyr/heracles/README.md

 [spark\_dsg](https://github.com/MIT-SPARK/Spark-DSG) and provides utilities for translating back and forth between spark\_dsg and the Neo4j database.

 We provide three examples that should be pretty easy to run.
+They require that Docker is installed, but they should have no other dependencies.

 ## Minimal Example